Jschwabe99/supernote-math/README.md

-# Supernote Math Recognition Project
+# Supernote Math Recognition & Solver

-A mathematical expression recognition system for the Supernote Nomad e-ink tablet, using the PosFormer model.
+A desktop application that recognizes and solves handwritten mathematical expressions from the Supernote Nomad e-ink tablet, using the PosFormer model and SymPy.

 ## Project Overview

-This project implements an efficient pipeline for recognizing handwritten mathematical expressions from Supernote devices.
-It handles the preprocessing of images to standardize the format required by the PosFormer model and provides a Docker-based solution for consistent execution across platforms.
+This project provides a macOS desktop application that recognizes handwritten mathematical expressions from Supernote PNG exports and solves them.
+It leverages the PosFormer model for mathematical expression recognition and SymPy for symbolic computation.
+The core functionality includes:

+1. Image preprocessing to standardize exported Supernote math images
+2. Mathematical expression recognition using PosFormer AI
+3. Conversion of recognized expressions to SymPy format
+4. Solving equations or evaluating arithmetic expressions
+5. Presenting the solution to the user

 ## Features

+- Simple Mac desktop interface for importing Supernote equation images
 - Enhanced preprocessing pipeline for handwritten math images
 - Support for both Supernote (black-on-white) and CROHME (white-on-black) formats
-- Docker container for isolated execution
-- Integration with the PosFormer model for mathematical expression recognition
-- Comprehensive testing and benchmarking tools
+- Equation solving capabilities using SymPy
-- CROHME dataset evaluation capabilities
+- Arithmetic evaluation for expressions without variables
+- Docker-based development environment

 ## Project Structure